CSVADW21/suriya/week6/readme.md

 TODO: _There is an error with axis inversion due to coordinate space of image and 3D and sometimes the color picker chooses inverted color, working to fix it with ray casting_

-## Paramters
+## Parameters
-Number of Cubes - Increasing the number of cubes increases the number of color spaces for each dimension, which gives more intricate colors but reduces perfomance </br>
+`Number of Cubes` - Increasing the number of cubes increases the number of color spaces for each dimension, which gives more intricate colors but reduces perfomance </br>
-Cube Space - This can be to either to compare colors or decide color independently
+`Cube Space` - This can be to either to compare colors or decide color independently

 ## Screenshots
 <img src="./screenshots/Color-Picker-Tesseract-OpenProce.gif">